Skip to Content

 Quick Summary: Grow bags offer excellent drainage and air pruning for tomato roots.
 Use 7-10 gallon bags for determinate varieties, 15-20 gallons for indeterminate.
 The porous fabric dries out faster than plastic pots, so check soil daily in hot weather.
 One plant per bag for best results.
 Read time: 12 min | Experience level: Beginner …

-Overwintering Potted Plants: How to Protect Container Gardens in Cold Climates
+Overwintering Potted Plants in Cold Climates

 Indoor Vertical Gardening: A Beginner’s Guide to Growing Food at Home